The Logic Primer™

 Have you ever lost a set of keys?
 As you look around in all the normal places and still cannot find them, you become frustrated.
 Your eyes may have glanced past them several times but you still don't see them because your concentration has given way to irritation.
 Then, perhaps after a phone call or a sip of coffee, you remember you placed them in an unusual place -- on a chair -- because your hands were full when you walked in.

-Task switching is a familiar concept to most of us in principle, but we are least likely to change tasks when an urgent or time-pressing matter is before us, as it appears to be a waste of time or it might mean putting our time into a lower priority task.
-Ironically, doing so could actually save time in the end, because a change can alter your current thought patterns.
+Task switching is a familiar concept to most of us in principle, but we are least likely to change tasks when an urgent or time-pressing matter is before us, as it appears to be a waste of time or it might mean putting our time into an (apparently) lower priority task.
+Ironically, doing so could actually save time in the end, because a change can alter your current thought pattern.
 You change reference.
-A problem that has consumed hours of your time might now be fixed in only a couple of minutes, something many of us have seen when a new approach or different people are asked about an ongoing issue.
+A problem that has consumed hours of your time might now be fixed in only a couple of minutes, something many of us have seen when a new approach or different people are asked for their input on an ongoing issue.

 Return